 From a maintenance perspective, replacing the use of actual detectors with their simulator equivalents offers tangible benefits - removing the need to calibrate, maintain or repair vital equipment and keeping real devices free from the risk of wear and tear.

-There may be some cases where a subscription-based training solution offers a preferable alternative to purchasing a CBRNe simulator training system outright.
+There may be some cases where a subscription-based training solution is a better option than purchasing a CBRNe simulator training system outright.

 A subscription-based approach can also provide the opportunity for CBRNe trainers to test the functionality of a new simulator training system before committing to an outright purchase.